 What Counts as an Account Field?

-Demandbase pulls in field data from accounts available from Salesforce, Data Import CSV, and the Demandbase database, and makes it available in the platform.
+Demandbase pulls in field data from accounts available from your CRM, CSV data imports, and the Demandbase database, and makes the data available in the platform.

-In addition to account fields from Salesforce, we augment accounts with our own data, based on their engagement and other activities.
+In addition to account fields from your CRM, Demandbase augments accounts with our own data, based on their engagement and other activities.